Mecha-Weasel/spittoon/README.md

 =======
 The HSB data in this GitHub will be updated periodically as needed.

 Any FoF dedicated server operator whose server is not already listed, is welcome to contact me (Weasel.SteamID.155@gMail.com, or on Discord) to potentially get added.
-This is a manual process.
-I will validate the server is not "problematic" (as noted above).
+I will manually validate the server IP submissions, to ensure they are not "problematic" (as noted above).
 Please be sure to include your SteamID, so I know who the server is operated by - who is effectively responsible for it.

 Likewise, any FoF dedicated server operator who might (for whatever reason) like to have their server REMOVED from this community HSB list, please feel free to reach-out similarly.